mnavascues/ABC_TimeAdapt/README.md

 $ snakemake --dag | dot -Tsvg > dag.svg
 ```

 Alternatively you can create your own pipeline.
-For simulations, simulations.R (use "Rscript simulations.R -h" for help) generates files slim_\*.sh and pyslim_\*.sh with the SLiM and Python command lines that produce each simulation (SLiM must be run first, then Python).
+For simulations, simulations.R generates files slim_\*.sh and pyslim_\*.sh with the SLiM and Python command lines that produce each simulation (SLiM must be run first, then Python).

 Remove all results from project folder
 ```shell